aspose-barcode/Aspose.BarCode-Documentation/python-net/developer-guide/barcode-recognition/read-barcode-properties/_index.md

 ## **Barcode Position and Orientation Angle**
 To obtain the position of a source barcode and its orientation angle, class [*BarCodeRegionParameters*](/barcode/python-net/api-reference/aspose.barcode.barcoderecognition/barcoderegionparameters/) can be used.
 This class allows getting the information about the barcode region in the following forms:
--	Quadrangle – a quadrangle object that bounds a barcode
+-	quadrangle – a quadrangle object that bounds a barcode
--	Rectangle - a rectangle object that bounds a barcode
+-	rectangle - a rectangle object that bounds a barcode
--	Points – an array of points constituting a barcode
+-	points – an array of points constituting a barcode
--	Angle – an orientation angle in degrees
+-	angle – an orientation angle in degrees

 ## **Reading Barcode Data as Byte Stream**
 It is possible to load barcode data as a byte stream using a property of class [*BarCodeResult*](/barcode/python-net/api-reference/aspose.barcode.barcoderecognition/barcoderesult/) that is called *code_bytes*.